Phonetic Symbol Guide

 The Phonetic Symbol Guide is a book by Geoffrey Pullum and William Ladusaw that explains the histories and uses of the symbols of various phonetic transcription conventions.
 It was published in 1986, with a second edition in 1996, by the University of Chicago Press.
 Symbols include letters and diacritics of the International Phonetic Alphabet and Americanist phonetic notation, though not of the Uralic Phonetic Alphabet.
 The Guide was consulted by the International Phonetic Association when they established names and numerical codes for the International Phonetic Alphabet and was the basis for the characters of the TIPA set of phonetic fonts.

 List of symbols

 The symbols included in the 2nd edition of the Guide are as follows.
+A number were adopted into Unicode 14 and 15 and have been available in SIL fonts since February 2023.
 Those not found in Unicode are marked with an asterisk.